AlphaResearch: Accelerating New Algorithm Discovery with Language Models: Abstract

 \section{Abstract}

-Large language models have made significant progress in complex but easy-to-verify problems, yet they still struggle with discovering the unknown.
-In this paper, we present \textbf{AlphaResearch}, an autonomous research agent designed to discover new algorithms on open-ended problems.
-To synergize the feasibility and innovation of the discovery process, we construct a novel dual research environment by combining the execution-based verify and simulated real-world peer review environment.
-AlphaResearch discovers new algorithm by iteratively running the following steps: (1) propose new ideas (2) verify the ideas in the dual research environment (3) optimize the research proposals for better performance.
-To promote a transparent evaluation process, we construct \textbf{\dataset}, a new evaluation benchmark that includes an eight open-ended algorithmic problems competition, with each problem carefully curated and verified through executable pipelines, objective metrics, and reproducibility checks.
-AlphaResearch gets a 2/8 win rate in head-to-head comparison with human researchers, demonstrate the possibility of accelerating algorithm discovery with LLMs.
+LLMs have made significant progress in complex but easy-to-verify problems, yet they still struggle with discovering the unknown.
+In this paper, we present \textbf{AlphaResearch}, an autonomous research agent designed to discover new algorithms on open-ended problems by iteratively running the following steps: (1) propose new ideas (2) program to verify (3) optimize the research proposals.
+To synergize the feasibility and innovation of the discovery process, we construct a novel dual environment by combining the execution-based verifiable reward and reward from simulated real-world peer review environment in AlphaResearch.
+We construct \textbf{\dataset}, a set of questions that includes an eight open-ended algorithmic problems competition to benchmark AlphaResearch.
+Experimental results show that AlphaResearch achieves stronger discovery performance than other agentic discovery systems on six open-ended problems.
 Notably, the algorithm discovered by AlphaResearch on the \emph{``packing circles''} problem achieves the best-of-known performance, surpassing the results of human researchers and strong baselines from recent work (e.g., AlphaEvolve).
-Additionally, we conduct a comprehensive analysis of the remaining challenges of the 6/8 failure cases, providing valuable insights for future research.\footnote{Code, data and models are available at \url{https://github.com/answers111/alpha-research}.}
+Additionally, we conduct a comprehensive analysis of the benefits and remaining challenges of autonomous research agent, providing valuable insights for future research.